Public Recordings is doing something big this year and we need your help.

 - $50 - Digital recording from our performance of the work at the Gardiner Museum

 This project is more than a concert.
-On February 15th, in partnership with Art Metropole and the Music Gallery, we're arranging a special presentation by Pauline Oliveros’ spouse and long-time collaborator, the author-director and text/sound-artist IONE.
-And to ensure the project continues to resonate, we're creating an experimental publication on the project, including a vinyl recording to be released in 2020.
+On February 15th, in partnership with Art Metropole, A Different Book list, and The Music Gallery, we're arranging a special presentation by Pauline Oliveros’ spouse and long-time collaborator, the author-director and text/sound-artist IONE.
+And to ensure the project continues to resonate, we're creatinga vinyl record to be released in 2020.
 With your help, we can make all these opportunities to listen deeply.

 We can't wait for you to see–and hear–what you've made possible.